Sigmmma/c20/src/content/h1/tags/glow/readme.md

 When creating glow paths it's helpful to set small [size bounds](#tag-field-particle-size-bounds), `0` [distance](#tag-field-min-distance-particle-to-object), and a high [particle count](#tag-field-number-of-particles) to make the curve easy to see.
 You should also enable `render_model_markers 1` so you can make sure all markers are being used as intended.
 {% /alert %}

+## Animation
+Since markers can be parented to nodes and animated with a [model_animations](~), it's possible to have an animated glow path.
+The path will continue to be smoothly interpolated between the markers.
+Note that it's still possible to make the game unresponsive if some frames put the path into a bad shape.

 # Limits
 Glow particles are distinct from other [particles](~particle).
 Halo's [gamestate](~game-state) can store up to **512 glow particles**, which are shared across up to **8 glows**.
 Note that a single model with two glow widgets still counts as 2 glows.
 Each glow effect can have up to **5 markers** defining its path.